Add an Oracle Access Gate Application

 Click +Add to add a new application.

-Select the Oracle WebLogic option from the left column menu, and click Create.
+Select the Oracle Access Gate option from the application menu, and click Create.

-The New Protected Application wizard will start and display the Essentials pane for the application being added.
+The New Protected Application wizard starts and displays the Essentials pane for the application being added.

 In the Essentials pane specify the following: